top of page

 BIOGRAPHY

-Betty Wells is a contemporary painter based in the Great Pacific Northwest, known for her evocative portraits and animal figures rendered in an abstract realistic style.
-Her work blends a rich mix of media—including ink, collage, spray paint, acrylic, and oil—to explore themes of memory, identity, and transformation.
+Betty Wells is a contemporary painter based in the Great Pacific Northwest, creating evocative portraits and animal figures that blend abstraction with realism.
+Working in a layered mixed‑media process—ink, collage, spray paint, acrylic, and oil—she explores themes of memory, identity, and quiet transformation.
+Her work is known for its emotional depth, symbolic detail, and the contemplative stillness it invites.

 ARTIST STATEMENT